 My original plan was to ski the American Birkebeiner Trails starting from the OO Trailhead as a recovery ski and to break up the journey home.
 I hoped it’d increase my course awareness for the upcoming Kortelopet in two week’s time.
 While researching the trails and how to get there, I stumbled upon North End Classic – a classic-style only event.
 Kelly and Mark provided not only raving reviews of this event but also shared all they knew about the course: the turns, the descents, the flow and more!
 It was hard not to get excited about it.
 So, I had signed up for it before I even left Houghton on Friday!

-Pre-Birkie – but started on time.
+The event was small-ish – compared to the Vasaloppet or the Pre-Birkie – and started on time.
 12.5 km of glorious trails winded through the tall snow clad trees and canopies.
 Snow flakes danced down doing frequent twirls to the tunes of barely noticeable winds.
 And the only sound I heard was the susurrous of skis, poles and occasional labored breathing – of my own or that of a fellow skier.
 The official finish time was 1:16:30 … good enough for 42/61 overall, 27/38 in gender and 1/2* in AG.

 If I had more time and if my skis had any glide wax at all, I’d have explored those gentle rolling hills all day.
 This was by far the best, classic-only event that I have ever participated in.
 It was small in terms of participation numbers but there was nothing small about the organization of the event itself – pre-/post-event guidelines, volunteers, trail conditions, aid, food and more!
 Rest of the journey home was punctuated in the same old favorite spots in Hayward and Ashland, and although uneventful, involved driving many many miles through blowing snow as a book-end.